(A full report of this briefing on Capitol Hill is in Janet Kahn’s report to The Integrator Blog, linked at the end of this page.)

-IHPC Brings 2706, CAHCIM and Allina to Congressional Briefing on “Easing the US Healthcare Crisis: The Role of Integrative Health Care”
+IHPC Brings 2706, CAHCIM (now ACIMH) and Allina Health to a Congressional Briefing on “Easing the US Healthcare Crisis: The Role of Integrative Health Care”

 Janet Kahn, PhD, who organized the session on behalf of the Integrative Healthcare Policy Consortium (IHPC), shared with the Integrator that the audience “was attentive throughout the 70+ minutes of presentation – questions were thoughtful” and that “the Senate Q&A in particular went into some depth on 2706″ – Non-Discrimination in Health Care.
 Kahn’s report continues: